Skin wrinkles and blemishes

 - The most important preventive measure is protecting one's skin from sunlight.

-- Wearing sunscreen that blocks UVA and UVB every day can help to protect the skin from damaging sun rays.
+- Wearing sunscreen and protective clothing that blocks UVA and UVB every day can help to protect the skin from damaging sun rays.

 - A healthy lifestyle, including sun protection, a healthy diet and regular exercise, is the most important way to reduce the formation of wrinkles and blemishes.

-- Topical antioxidant products along with retinoids help reduce the appearance of wrinkles and blemishes and protect against sun damage.
+- Products containing antioxidants and growth factors along with retinoids help reduce the appearance of wrinkles, discoloration, and blemishes and protect against sun damage.

 - Chemical peels, dermabrasion, laser therapy, injectable skin fillers, and botulinum toxin injections can be used, depending on the extent of photodamage and skin wrinkles.